zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/workshops/freetier/README.md

 # Welcome to the Oracle GoldenGate Veridata Hands-on Workshop!

 The **Getting Started to Oracle GoldenGate Veridata Workshop** is a series of step-by-step labs that guide you through the process of installing and configuring Oracle GoldenGate Veridata.
-You'll also explore how to connect the Oracle GoldenGate Veridata to Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) by using the Oracle Wallet.
+You'll also explore how to create connections, connect the Oracle GoldenGate Veridata to Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) by using the Oracle Wallet, create groups, configure compare pairs.

 ## Access the Labs Using Our Web Interface